 Nicholson has been a special teams fixture for the last five weeks as he drew in for just four defensive snaps in that stretch.
 The same will likely continue with both Ha Ha Clinton-Dix and D.J.
 Swearinger ahead of him in the depth chart.

-Nicholson (concussion) did not practice Tuesday, John Keim of ESPN.com reports.
+Nicholson (illness) won't play Sunday against the Jaguars, John Keim of ESPN.com reports.